nihatydin/mobile-app/README.md

-My app name is Incir.
+My app name is GameX.
-A movie finder app designed for movie research.
+Discovery and recommendation app for gamers.
+Find the best games and start playing right away!